alexeevivan/-IT-Academy-tasks/README.md

 # -IT-Academy-lessons
-Uploaded task file «Tic-tac-toe game»
+Uploaded task file «Tic-tac-toe game» and the «Program to check a number»